-After lunch break we could not wait to swim in the UNESCO sea.
+After the lunch break, we could not wait to swim in the UNESCO sea.
 The seaside near the car park at Via Olivo is quite calm.
 People can swim in a dedicated area.
 So did we.
 The water is warmer than we expected and there were only a few kids swimming in the sea.
 Part of the beach is covered with rocks.
 You have to be careful when you enter the water because the stony ground is very slippery.
-It is recommended to wear water shoes which are commonly used for swimming, paddle boarding, snorkeling and beach activities.
+It is recommended to wear water shoes which are commonly used for swimming, paddle boarding, snorkeling, and beach activities.

 In the afternoon the beach clubs were not well occupied.
 According to the information in front of the beach clubs all facilities were booked out.
 Many Italians have gone home for the break.

 One of the day trips from Portovenere is to visit the three islands: Tino, Tinetto and Isola Palmaria.
 Tino is a military island, and Tinetto is just a tiny rock with some ancient ruins.
 Isola Palmaria is the biggest island of the three.
 It’s dotted with caves, beaches, and walking paths.
 Take either a scenic boat tour or a taxi boat, you can reach the islands during the summer time.
 Being part of Portovenere, the three islands form a UNESCO site.

 In general, if you are planning a vacation in Cinque Terre, but would like to escape from hordes of tourists and rather enjoy a more tranquil break, Portovenere is the perfect base for your journey.